The Sachs Program for Arts Innovation

 Grants Disbursement

-Below, we’ve outlined detailed information about the two disbursement options: what they are, who they are available to, the pros and cons of each, and the necessary steps to take to pursue either option.
+Below, we’ve outlined detailed information about the two disbursement options, including which option is available based on the grant category, the pros and cons of each option, and the necessary steps to pursue either.

 Information about what it means to be a Fiscal Conduit for a Sachs Program grant award can also be found on this page.